-e) Red Ridge Property, Whitehorse Mining District, Yukon
+d) Red Ridge Property, Whitehorse Mining District, Yukon

 On September 9, 2016, the Company entered into an option agreement, which gives Apex the right to earn a 100% undivided interest in the Red Ridge Property, Whitehorse Mining District, Yukon.
 Regulatory approval was received on September 14, 2016.
 On September 13, 2018, the agreement was amended to extend the terms of the cash and share payments and annual work commitments.
-Under the terms of the amended agreement, to exercise the option and earn its 100% interest, the Company will make a payment of \$150,000 and issue 500,000 shares over five years as set out below:
+The following requirements commitments were met by Apex until the termination of the agreement:

-- make the following cash payments: - (A) \$5,000 on signing (paid) - (B) \$5,000 on regulatory approval (paid) - (C) \$20,000 before the end of one year following regulatory approval (paid) - (D) \$30,000 before the end of three years following regulatory approval - (E) \$40,000 before the end of four years following regulatory approval - (F) \$50,000 before the end of five years following regulatory approval - issue common shares: - (A) 50,000 shares upon regulatory approval (issued) - (B) 50,000 shares before the end of one year following regulatory approval (issued) - (C) 100,000 shares before the end of three years following regulatory approval - (D) 100,000 shares before the end of four years following regulatory approval - (E) 200,000 shares before the end of five years following regulatory approval - complete annual work commitment: - (A) \$30,000 within 12 months following regulatory approval (completed) - (B) additional \$75,000 within 36 months following regulatory approval - (C) additional \$125,000 within 48 months following regulatory approval - (D) additional \$200,000 within 60 months following regulatory approval - make the following net smelter return (NSR) royalty payment: - (A) the Company shall pay 2.0% NSR royalty from the production of gold, silver and other metals provided that the Company shall have the right to purchase 50% of the net smelter return of \$1,000,000 exercisable within 90 days after commencement of commercial production.
+- make the following cash payments: - (A) \$5,000 on signing (paid) - (B) \$5,000 on regulatory approval (paid) - (C) \$20,000 before the end of one year following regulatory approval (paid) - (D) \$30,000 before the end of three years following regulatory approval - (E) \$40,000 before the end of four years following regulatory approval - (F) \$50,000 before the end of five years following regulatory approval - issue common shares: - (A) 50,000 shares upon regulatory approval (issued) - (B) 50,000 shares before the end of one year following regulatory approval (issued) - (C) 100,000 shares before the end of three years following regulatory approval - (D) 100,000 shares before the end of four years following regulatory approval - (E) 200,000 shares before the end of five years following regulatory approval

 (an exploration stage company)

 Notes to Financial Statements

-For the Years Ended December 31, 2018 and 2017
+For the Years Ended December 31, 2019 and 2018

 (Expressed in Canadian dollars)